 - Batteries, alternators, starter solenoids

-- Fuses, maxi-fuses, relay assortments, battery cables Cold snaps expose weak electrical systems.
-Keep critical electrics on hand to avoid no-starts.
+- Fuses, maxi-fuses, relay assortments, battery cables Cold weather can expose weak truck electrical systems.
+Keep essential starting, charging, fuse, relay, and battery components available to reduce no-start delays.

 - Suspension & Steering